rexrliu/hadoop2/README.md

 Features
 =============
-Hue file browser and table browser are enabled
+* Both file and table browsers are enabled on Hue
-Spark access to Hive tables is configured
+* Spark access to Hive tables is enable
+* Multiple Hive execution engines: MR (mapreduce), Spark, or Tez
+* The default Derby database for Hive metastore and SQLite for Hue are replaced with MySQL (more robust and similar to real production environments)
+* Common aliases of Hadoop commands are provided